yomorun/yomo/example/basic/README.md

 #### output-connector

-The terminal of `out-conn` will print the message for saving the data in DB.
+The terminal of `connector` will print the message for saving the data in DB.

 ```bash
 save `18.71246` to FaunaDB